-Mexican Style Golgappa (with Fruit Pani) is a delightful Indian-Mexican fusion twist on the classic Indian street food, Pani Puri.
-Bursting with vibrant flavors, this avocado pani puri makes a fantastic party appetizer that's sure to impress your guests!
+Mexican Style Golgappa (Indo-Mexican Fusion Pani Puri) is a fun twist on classic Indian street food pani puri.
+Bursting with vibrant flavors, this avocado pani puri makes a fantastic party appetizer that's sure to impress your guests.

 Pani Puri, also known as Golgappa, is a beloved street-style chaat featuring a hollow, crispy-fried puffed ball filled with a spicy potato mixture, boiled chickpeas, onions, spices, and flavored water - often a mix of tangy tamarind and refreshing mint.